oceanprotocol/ocean.py/READMEs/publish-flow-graphql.md

 Here are the steps:

 1. Setup
-2. Alice publishes GraphQL-style dataset
+2. Publish dataset
-3. Bob consumes the data asset with a GraphQL-shaped query
+3. Consume dataset

 Let's go through each step.